g45t345rt/derosphere/features.md

 - ✔ Mint G45-NFT (collection) with all available functions
 - ✔ List/Table pagination (load more data...)
 - ✔ Call unknown smart contract function (scan code and display funcs and params)
+- ☐ Filesign and verify (wallet disk only - need pull request for rpc server)

 ## DApps